About CT

 After your CT

-Some of the examinations performed in Imaging Departments involve the use of x-rays.
-X-rays are ionising radiation, there is a potential risk when exposed to ionising radiation.
+A: CT uses X-rays which are ionising radiation.
+There is a potential risk when exposed to ionising radiation.

 Close